WebDevStudios/wp-search-with-algolia/README.txt

 === WP Search with Algolia ===
 Contributors: WebDevStudios, williamsba1, gregrickaby, tw2113, richaber, mrasharirfan
-Tags: Search, Algolia, Autocomplete, instant-search, relevant search, search highlight, faceted search, find-as-you-type search, suggest, search by category, ajax search, better search, custom search
-Requires at least: 5.0
+Tags: search, algolia, autocomplete, instantsearch, relevance search, faceted search, find-as-you-type search, ecommerce, seo Requires at least: 5.0
-Tested up to: 6.1
+Tested up to: 6.1.1
-Requires PHP: 7.2
+Requires PHP: 7.4
-Stable tag: 2.3.1
+Stable tag: 2.4.0
 License: GNU General Public License v2.0, MIT License

-Improve search on your site.
-Autocomplete is included, along with full control over look, feel and relevance.
+Use the power of Algolia to fall in love with your website's search.
+Enable Autocomplete and Instantsearch.
+Control the look, feel, and relevance.

 == Description ==

+"I hate my website's search!"
+We hear it all the time.
+Look no further than WP Search with Algolia to fall in love with your website's search capabilities.
+Forked, built, and supported by WebDevStudios, the website agency behind Custom Post Type UI, WP Search with Algolia immediately improves search on your site.
+Your users will be impressed.
-Improve search on your site.
-Autocomplete is included, along with full control over look, feel and relevance.
+Autocomplete and Instantsearch are included and enabled.
+Plus, you receive full control over the look, feel, and relevance of your users' search experience.

 = Features =
-* Relevant search results in milliseconds
+* Relevant, faceted ready search results in milliseconds with native typo-tolerance from Algolia Search
-* Native typo-tolerance
-* Is language-agnostic
+* Language-agnostic
-* Offers hooks and filters for easy customization
+* WordPress hooks and filters available for easy customization of indexed content.
-* Built by developers, for developers

 This plugin requires API keys from [Algolia](https://www.algolia.com/).
 API keys are free for small personal projects and non-commercial use.
 Learn more about [commercial use pricing](https://www.algolia.com/pricing/).